61040-fa22/final-project-MKMK/README.md

     - `Entry/` contains the homepage and components related to Entries
     - `Login/` contains the login/register page and the related forms
     - `Common/` contains general form components that can be reused across different concepts
-  - `public/` contains base HTML files and static assets (like the default Fritter logo)
+  - `public/` contains base HTML files and static assets (like the default BeLender logo)
   - `router.ts` contains the Vue router
   - `store.ts` contains the Vuex store, which stores application state and persistent data